mverleg/pyjson_tricks/README.rst

 * Documentation: http://json-tricks.readthedocs.org/en/latest/
 * PIP: https://pypi.python.org/pypi/json_tricks

-The 2.0 series added some of the above features and broke backward compatibility.
-The version 3.0 series is a more readable rewrite that also makes it easier to combine encoders, again not fully backward compatible.

 Several keys of the format ``__keyname__`` have special meanings, and more might be added in future releases.

 If you're considering JSON-but-with-comments as a config file format, have a look at HJSON_, it might be more appropriate.
 For other purposes, keep reading!

-Thanks for all the Github stars!
+Thanks for all the Github stars⭐!

 Installation and use
 ---------------------------------------